 Depending on what we find during your history review and physical exam, we might recommend further diagnostic tests.
 These could include imaging studies like X-rays or an MRI to get a more detailed look at your spine and the surrounding tissues.
 Sometimes, we may also suggest specialized lab work.
 These tests aren't always necessary, but when they are, they provide objective data that helps us confirm a diagnosis and rule out other potential problems.
 Our functional medicine philosophy is built on using precise data to guide our treatment decisions and get to the true source of your pain.

-Creating Your Personalized Treatment Plan
+Working Together on Your Treatment Plan

 Once we have all the necessary information, we’ll put everything together to create a treatment plan that is tailored specifically to you.
 We believe that you should be an active participant in your own healing journey.
 We will take the time to explain our findings in clear, simple terms, answer all of your questions, and discuss your treatment options.
 Your plan won’t be a one-size-fits-all solution.
 Instead, it will be a personalized strategy designed to address the root cause of your pain and help you achieve long-lasting relief.
 You can see the results our patients have achieved through this collaborative approach.

-Exploring Your Back Pain Treatment Options
+What Are Your Back Pain Treatment Options?

 Once you have a diagnosis, your doctor will walk you through the different ways to manage your pain.
 The right path for you depends entirely on the root cause of your issue, your lifestyle, and your long-term health goals.
 Treatment isn't one-size-fits-all, and a good care plan will be tailored specifically to you.
 It often involves a combination of approaches, starting with the least invasive options first.
 Let's look at the spectrum of treatments available, from conservative care to more advanced interventions.